✅ Who this guide is for:

 kau

 This same pattern applies to every consonant.
-Once a child understands how matras work with क, they can apply the same logic to all 36 consonants — that's what the Bahrakhari chart is all about.
+Once a child understands matras with क, they can use the same idea for other letters.
+That is the main purpose of the Bahrakhari chart.

 Don't teach all 12 matras at once!
 Follow this phased approach for the best results: